mitre/PQViz/pq_support/README.md

 ## Preparing EHR data for CODI-PQ

-The process of preparing EHR data for use with CODI-PQ requires two steps:
+The process of preparing EHR data for use with CODI-PQ requires three steps:

 - Separate demographic data
 - Clean data with growthcleanr